rogerkt2/rogerkt2.github.io/essays/smartquestion.md

 In this question, the user asks a question on why an optimization of the code will result in it not doing anything.
 This question is an example of a smart question because the user displayed that they really looked into the code before asking.
 His claim about the code’s readability issue provides support to my reasoning.
 Furthermore, he provides a great explanation for his question.
 He explains his professor’s statement and then makes it clear that he does not understand why it happens.

 As a result of this smart question, the user received a good answer.
 The answer provided many references to other websites or articles that could aid the user along with an explanation from the answerer.

+## Not-So-Smart Question Analysis

+On the other hand, let's look into what a not-so-smart question is.
+Here is an [example](https://stackoverflow.com/questions/77891165/sum-of-two-columns-in-two-different-tables) from StackOverflow.

+In this question, the user provides a problem where they need to find the sum of the values from two tables.
+By looking at this question, you can easily see that this shouldn't be called a question at all.
+To me, it looks more like a demand.
+Sure the user is very straightforward with what their problem is, but the user does not show that they made any attempt at solving this problem himself.
+It really feels like they are asking the people on StackOverflow to do their work for them.
+To make this a smart question, the user shoud have made sure they provided some evidence that they really tried their best at solving their problem.
+It truly felt like the user just gave up.